marctollis/macrogenetics/README.md

 It's best to run the fetch_mtDNA_cds_species.sh script serially, as an array gunks up the NCBI server and you end up missing a lot of sequences.
 So the best thing to do is sign into your HPC or remote computer, cd to the fetch working directory, open a screen session, and do 'bash fetch_mtDNA_cds_species.sh', and ctl+A ct1+D to detatch from the screen session.

+You can use the [count_sequences_by_gene.sh](https://github.com/marctollis/macrogenetics/blob/main/count_sequences_by_gene.sh) script which will summarize the genes and number of sequences downloaded for each species.

 Then when all the sequences are downloaded in the cds_results/ directory, run:

         bash submit_macse_array.sh